adamchainz/django-mysql/docs/model_fields/tiny_integer_fields.rst

 .. class:: TinyIntegerField(**kwargs)

-    A subclass of Django’s :class:`~django.db.models.SmallIntegerField` that uses a MySQL ``TINYINT`` type for storage.
+    A subclass of Django’s :class:`~django.db.models.IntegerField` that uses a MySQL ``TINYINT`` type for storage.
     It supports signed integer values ranging from -128 to 127.

     Example: